-For Frank Goddio and his team, what was most surprising was how the city stayed intact after all those years.
-With Thonis-Heracleion being almost untouched, no artifacts seem to have been lost.
+For Frank Goddio and his team, what was most surprising is how the city was still intact after all these years.
+Thonis-Heracleion was almost untouched after thousands of years being submerged underwater.
+Nothing seems to have been lost.
 It’s as if the city was laying there patiently, waiting to be discovered.

 The Exhibit of Artifacts

 Thonis-Heracleion is a huge discovery, literally, and as such requires a big avenue that will allow people to enjoy and appreciate it.
 An entire museum can be made from the incredible artifacts unearthed from the city, and it should be open to the public.

 One of the researchers involved in the Thonis-Heracleion discovery, Masson-Berghoff, expresses his hope that their future developments will enable them to shed more light on the lives of ordinary people.
 No better discovery can allow an extensive study of the ancient people’s lives, culture, and history than one whole big city.
 He also said that they hope to learn more about an entirely new civilization.